The Bible Story

 The Bible Story is a ten-volume series of hardcover children's story books written by Arthur S. Maxwell based on the King James and Revised Standard versions of the Christian Bible.
 The books, published from 1953 to 1957, retell most of the narratives of the Bible in 411 stories.
-Compared to the source material, the stories are sanitized for young readers, and gloss over elements Maxwell apparently found inappropriate for a child audience (there is, for instance, no mention of circumcision despite the relative prominence of this rite in the Bible text or the story of Lot's incestuous relationship with his daughters).
 Maxwell started making arrangements for The Bible Story over a decade prior to 1959.
 He said that he spent seven years writing the stories, and considered it his most important work.